February 28, 2019

 Cholesterol helps your organs function properly and is necessary to produce hormones and vitamin D; however, high amounts of “bad” LDL cholesterol can build up and clog your arteries, increasing the risk for heart disease and cardiac events like heart attack and stroke.
 Lifestyle factors that contribute to high cholesterol include lack of exercise, poor nutrition, and obesity.
 Triglycerides are a type of fat in your blood that can also increase your heart disease risk.
 Work with a heart doctor to control your cholesterol and triglycerides to ward off symptoms of heart disease.

 At Healthcare Associates of Texas, we understand the ins and outs of heart health and are devoted to helping you prevent heart disease and reduce your risk.
 Our cardiology team and primary care physicians will work with you one-on-one to ensure you receive the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.